ketch-sdk/ketch-samples/ketch-ios/webview/iOS Ketch Pref Center URL using SwiftUI/README.md

 - Registered [Ketch organization account](https://app.ketch.com/settings/organization)
 - Configured [application property](https://app.ketch.com/deployment/applications) record
 - [Custom identity space](https://docs.ketch.com/hc/en-us/articles/360063594173-Managing-Properties#configuring-data-layer-setup-0-9)
-- [index.html](./index.html) Ketch Smart Tag integration bridge
+- A web URL with the Ketch smart tag for the above property

 ## Quick Start

 Before we start, take a look at the fully functional sample iOS app in current repo, where the following steps implement the Ketch Smart Tag into your SwiftUI based iOS project.

 ### Step 1.
-Copy the integration bridge into the app

-Add [index.html](./../index.html) file with privacy web form wrapper to your project.

-The `index.html` file makes use of WebKit `WKWebView` and `JavascriptInterface` to communicate back and forth with the native runtime of the iOS application.
+Add your URL

+This tells the webview which URL to display.
+It is assumed that on the webpage there is a Ketch smart tag.

 ### Step 2.
 Add Info.plist privacy tracking request